thenithinbalaji/Greeting-Message/README.md

+# Usage
+The app provides a customizable text box where you can enter your custom message.
+After entering the text message, the app properly intends and sets a gradient background appropriately.
+The user can then take a screenshot and share the greeting text image.

+# Languge
+This android app was made completely in Java

-# Greeting_Message
+# Supported Android Versions
-This is a basic greeting message app developed by JohnWickedBoy.
+This is app is only supported by Android 3.2.6 and later versions
-You can enter your own custom message and send it to the closed ones.
-Take screenshot and share the app's message.
-Happy Texting!